10 months by cncdivi

 This Big Picture View will seem pretty normal if you’re planning to make your living in the CNC Manufacturing world.
 But, for many hobbyists, they want to jump in and buy or build a CNC machine right away.

 Here’s the thing–do the CNC Basics first before you try to acquire a machine.
 Understanding these CNC basics will help you understand your potential new machine’s specs and documentation.
 They’ll help you understand what people on forums (great learning resources!) are talking about.
 This can potentially save you money and frustration.
 Once you’ve got at least an overview of the basics, move on to researching how much cnc machines cost.

-Here’s the Big Picture to help you get your arms around those CNC basic concepts fast.
+Here’s the Big Picture to help you get your arms around those CNC basics fast.

 Big Picture: Step-By-Step Guide to Making CNC Parts